johnpharmd/beautiful-jekyll/_posts/2018-12-13-Is-Metformin-In-Your-Future?.md

 Given my work as a clinical pharmacist (including in more than one hospital), it didn't surprise me that number of diagnoses increased with age, but I wanted to visualize it.

 ![img-2](/img/2018-12-13-blog-img2.png)

+So this mini-analysis wouldn't be complete without at least one statistical test, right?
+I ran a t-test for independent samples on the crosstab of number of diagnoses versus the potential class label of taking/not taking metformin--hat tip to Python3 and pandas here!

 Give my conclusion.